Madic-/Sway-DE/README.md

 Screensharing can be tested on the [Mozilla GetUserMedia Test Page](https://mozilla.github.io/webrtc-landing/gum_test.html).

 Further xdg-desktop-portal-wlr compatibility can be seen on the [Screencast compatibility](https://github.com/emersion/xdg-desktop-portal-wlr/wiki/Screencast-Compatibility) page.

+## Breaking changes

+* In the past it was enough to run sway as command.
+Now for a full experience you need to run the script **$HOME/.local/bin/sway**.
+Since the deprecation of [.pam_environment](https://github.com/linux-pam/linux-pam/commit/ecd526743a27157c5210b0ce9867c43a2fa27784) this script will source all required environment variables.